hitchhikr/zool2/README.md

     - Fixed a bug when the character is gripping a wall (it should be easier now).

 Note that if the screen turns red at start, you need to copy the lowlevel.library file into the libs: directory.
-Note also that i removed the original cd32 animations and cd tracks (replaced by the .mods).
+Also note that i removed the original CD32 animations and cd tracks (replaced by the .mods).

 A work in progress...